 Getting Started

-The sequence to follow to start working with switstack moka
+The sequence to follow to start working on an EMV project with switstack moka

 depends on the type of project to be implemented.
 But whatever the project, it is recommended to take a look at 2 important resources: